 ----------------

-Neck Laser data is biomedical data set.
-This data is the human pulse vibrations over the neck artery collected by laser vibrometer.
+Neck Laser data is a biomedical data set.
+This data set contains the human pulse vibrations over the neck artery collected by a laser Doppler vibrometer.
 Each single set of data is collected for a person from multiple Left and Right-side scans and saved in .mat format.
 Each .mat file is the 1D signal values in the time spectrum like waves, electricity, mechanical vibrations etc.

-We have total of 154 files mat files of 26 persons now. each file data is the 60 seconds with sampling rate 44100.
+We have total of 154 files mat files of 26 persons for now (more data will be available later). each file data is the 60 seconds with sampling rate 44,100 Hz.

-We want to find normal and abnormal person from data set.
+We want to distinguish useful vs. useless, and normal and abnormal person from the data set.
 As we know a normal person heartbeat is 50~150.
-For the original signal, we will use Fourier transform to find the plausible heartbeat rates for each person, other signals that could point to abnormal features.
-If person's heartbeat is in desired rate, we will conclude that that person is normal otherwise abnormal person.
+For the original signals, we will use Fourier transform and signal processing procedures to find the plausible heartbeat rates for each person, and other signals that could point to abnormal features.
+If person's heartbeat is in desired rate.

-After leveling data, we will use machine learning model to learn from data.
+After formulating more data signatures, we will use machine learning model to learn from data to classify people of different age groups, gender and/or health conditions.

 Planned to Work